joelagnel/lkmm-article-2023/index.md

 ```
 That may appear like a cycle at first that we can just forbid, however it is important to realize that `A ->prop B` and `B ->prop C` does not imply `A ->prop C`.
 Because we have no way of chaining 2 `->prop` relations, we cannot define a chain of `->prop` relations to be acyclic because `->prop` relations may not happen temporally with respect to each other.

-In plain words, The action "A propogating before B" can happen after the action "B propogating before C".
+In plain words, The action "A propagating before B" can happen after the action "B propagating before C".

 In order to enforce the order `A ->prop B ->prop C`, we need both `prop` relations to involve strong fences, not just one of them.
-This upgrades the `prop` relation to a `pb` relation (propogates before) in LKMM terminology.
+This upgrades the `prop` relation to a `pb` relation (propagates before) in LKMM terminology.

 Applying this to the previous example, we have:
 ```